Blendify/blender-manual/trunk/blender_docs/manual/editors/outliner/introduction.rst

 When you select an object in the list this way, it is selected and becomes the active object in all other 3D Views.
-Use this feature to find objects in your 3D View, select them in the *Outliner*, then zoom to them with :kbd:`NumpadPeriod` or if you don't have a numpad, snap and center your cursor on them via :kbd:`Shift-S` *--> Cursor --> Selection*, and then :kbd:`C`.
+Use this feature to find objects in your 3D View, select them in the *Outliner*, then zoom to them with :menuselection:`View --> Show Active` or :kbd:`NumpadPeriod`.

 .. figure:: /images/Manual-2-56-PartIII-Outliner-Activate-Datablock.jpg